benchopt/benchopt/doc/get_started.rst

    The **development version** is a work in progress and hence might contain incomplete features.
    A typical user is advised to use the **stable version** instead.

-Once benchopt is installed, you get access to the :ref:`Command Line Interface (CLI) <cli_ref>`, which enables a simple manipulation of benchmarks from the terminal.

 Run an existing benchmark
 -------------------------

-Let's get the first steps with benchopt by comparing some solvers of the `Lasso problem <https://en.wikipedia.org/wiki/Lasso_(statistics)>`_ on a `Leukemia dataset <https://www.science.org/doi/10.1126/science.286.5439.531>`_.
+Let's get the first steps with benchopt by comparing some solvers of the `Lasso problem <https://en.wikipedia.org/wiki/Lasso_(statistics)>`_ on the `Leukemia dataset <https://www.science.org/doi/10.1126/science.286.5439.531>`_.

-Benchopt community maintains :ref:`several optimization benchmarks <available_benchmarks>` and thrives to make them accessible and up to date, so as for the Lasso problem.

-Start by cloning the Lasso benchmark repository and ``cd`` to it.
+Start by cloning the Lasso benchmark repository and ``cd`` into it.

 .. prompt:: bash $

     git clone https://github.com/benchopt/benchmark_lasso.git
     cd benchmark_lasso

-Then use benchopt to install the requirements for the solvers `skglm <https://contrib.scikit-learn.org/skglm/>`_, `scikit-learn <https://scikit-learn.org/stable/>`_, and the dataset Leukemia.
+Then, use benchopt to install the requirements for the solvers `skglm <https://contrib.scikit-learn.org/skglm/>`_, `scikit-learn <https://scikit-learn.org/stable/>`_, and the dataset Leukemia.

 .. prompt:: bash $

     benchopt install -s skglm -s sklearn -d leukemia

-Finally, run the benchmark
+Finally, run the benchmark:

 .. prompt:: bash $